cibolabs/pixeldriller/doc/source/developer_guide.rst

 don't know which CRS the buffer distance is defined in and we have to choose one.

-The details are in :func:`pixdrill.drillpoints.Point.buffer_units`.
+The details are in :func:`pixdrill.drillpoints.Point.change_buffer_units`.

 Contributing